約81分で読めます最終更新:2026年6月

 Myoko Kogen, Niigata — Japan's Most Underrated Ski Destination

-Myoko Kogen sits 2.5 hours from Tokyo by Hokuriku Shinkansen to Joetsu-Myoko Station.
-It receives 10 to 12 meters of snow per season — often more than either Niseko or Hakuba — due to its proximity to the Sea of Japan weather systems.
+Myoko Kogen sits roughly 2.5 hours from Tokyo by Hokuriku Shinkansen to Joetsu-Myoko Station, with a short local connection to Myoko-Kogen Station .
+It receives 13 to 16 meters of snow per season — often more than either Niseko or Hakuba — due to its proximity to the Sea of Japan weather systems .
 For travelers specifically chasing japan powder snow ryokan combinations at lower crowd density than Niseko, Myoko is making a compelling case.
 The international tourist crowds that now fill Niseko's apres-ski bars have not yet discovered Myoko in the same volume.
-[Browse ryokans in Myoko Kogen](/ryokans?region=myoko) on our listings page.
+Browse ryokans in Myoko Kogen on our listings page.

 Akakura Kanko Hotel — The Only True Ski-In/Ski-Out Ryokan-Style Property in This Guide

 For travelers searching for a true ski-in ski-out ryokan in Japan, Akakura Kanko Hotel is the clearest answer in this guide.
-It was established in the 1930s — historically one of the first Japanese mountain resorts to welcome international visitors — and the Showa Emperor and Empress are among the guests recorded in its history [source: selected-ryokan.com; note this claim awaits independent verification].
+It was established in 1937 (Showa 12) — built by the Okura Zaibatsu after the Kamikochi Imperial Hotel and Kawana Hotel, making it a pioneer among Japan's resort hotels — and the Showa Emperor and Empress are among the recorded guests in its history .
 Today it has 69 rooms and a serious onsen program.

 The defining feature is the ski access: the hotel sits mid-mountain on the Akakura Kanko Ski Resort slopes.
 You ski to the building.
 You ski from it in the morning.
 There is no shuttle, no waiting, no 8-minute walk in ski boots.
 For dedicated skiers, this removes the single biggest friction point in a Japan ski trip.
 The mountain silence at 7am — when you step out from breakfast onto packed powder, click into your bindings, and push off with no other guests in sight — is the Myoko Kogen experience at its best.